Allyooop/muskox/method.md

 ## Updating your Gemfile

 Let's do two things to our gemfile.
-First, let's remove the test framework with RSpec.
+First, let's add the test framework RSpec.
 RSpec is the most popular testing framework for Rails so let's use that.

 Because this book isn't about testing, we will be pretty light on the testing angle but to make sure we have something we'll also install an automatic testing framework which helps us build something so if you build additional functionality, you'll know when you've broken your app.